ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Aggregate Protocol

-When the Leader opts in to a task, it derives the VDAF verification key for that task as described in {{vdaf-verify-key}}.
+When the Leader opts in to a task, it SHOULD derive the VDAF verification key for that task as described in {{vdaf-verify-key}}.
+The Leader MUST advertise the task to the Helper in its first aggregate request incident to the task.
+It MAY also include the advertisement subsequent requests; if opted in, the Helper MUST ignore these advertisements.

 ## Collect Protocol

-The Collector might issue a collect request for a task provisioned by the `task_prov` extension prior to opting in to the task.
+The Collector might issue a collect request for a task provisioned by the Taskprov extension prior to opting in to the task.
 In this case, the Leader would need to abort the collect request with "unrecognizedTask".
 When it does so, it SHOULD also include a "Retry-After" header in its HTTP response indicating the time after which the Collector should retry its request.